Noah-Vincenz/Python-Excel-Writer/README.md

 ## Getting started

-This is a python program that retrieves data from an SQL server and places this into an excel sheet.
+This is a python program that retrieves data from a mySQL DB and places this data into an excel sheet.
-This program is not Python 3 compatible, therefore, for systems running Python version 3 or higher, it is recommended to create a virtual Python 2 environment using __pyenv__.
+Note that this program is not Python 3 compatible, therefore, for systems running Python version 3 or higher, it is recommended to create a virtual Python 2 environment using __pyenv__.
 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from a bash shell terminal: